FlowFuse/digital-ocean-droplet/README.md

 If you do not have a SMTP server you can set one up using a service like SparkPost, [Sendgrid](https://marketplace.digitalocean.com/apps/sendgrid), Mailgun.

-This can be skipped and added later, but works best when setup for the start.
+While this can be skipped and added later, but works best when setup for the start.

-## Getting started after deploying
+### Getting started after deploying

 On your first SSH Login to your droplet or when you connect to the Droplet console you will be greeted by a wizard that will guide you through setting up the domain name and starting your FlowForge instance.